aaronmckenna/flexulator/README.md

 | sqrt | `sqrt 4` | Square root function for easier usability. |
 | sqr | `sqr 2` | Square function for easier usability.

 **How Flexulator Reads Inputs**
-Flexulator is somewhat strange in the way that it works, but that's what keeps it flexibile.
+Flexulator is somewhat strange in the way that it works, but that's what keeps it flexible.
 This information is accurate to Version 0.1.1.

 `+ - 5 4 * * 2 10 / 9 0.5 ln` Is a lengthy example, but a lengthy example is the best way to go through it.